-The F1-terminating IAB-donor-CU may request full or partial release of the offloaded traffic from the non-F1terminating IAB-donor-CU by initiating the IAB Transport Migration Management procedure towards the non-F1terminating IAB-donor-CU (e.g., for the purpose of revoking or in case UE bearers are released).
+The F1-terminating IAB-donor-CU may request full or partial release of the offloaded traffic from the non-F1-terminating IAB-donor-CU by initiating the IAB Transport Migration Management procedure towards the non-F1-terminating IAB-donor-CU (e.g., for the purpose of revoking, or in case UE bearers are released).

-The traffic offloaded through the inter-CU topological redundancy procedure described in steps 1 to 12 (including the offload of traffic pertaining to the dual-connecting boundary IAB-node and its descendant IAB-nodes and their served UEs) can be partially or fully revoked, resulting in the return of the offloaded traffic back to the F1-terminating IAB-donor-CU's topology.
-Full or partial traffic revoking can be initiated by the F1-terminating IAB-donor-CU by initiating the IAB Transport Migration Management procedure towards the non-F1-terminating IAB-donor-CU by initiating initiating the IAB Transport Migration Modification procedure towards the F1-terminating IAB-donor-CU by initiating the IAB Transport Migration Modification procedure towards the F1-terminating IAB-donor-CU.
+The traffic offload for the dual-connecting IAB-node and the descendent nodes can be partially or fully revoked, resulting in the return of the offloaded traffic back to the F1-terminating IAB-donor-CU's topology.
+Full or partial traffic revoking can be initiated by the F1-terminating IAB-donor-CU by initiating the IAB Transport Migration Management procedure towards the non-F1-terminating IAB-donor-CU.
+The non-F1-terminating IAB-donor-CU can request partial or full revoking of traffic offload from the F1-terminating IAB-donor-CU by initiating the IAB Transport Migration Modification procedure towards the F1-terminating IAB-donor-CU.